omnistrate/ctl/mkdocs/docs/omnistrate-ctl_upgrade.md

 ## omnistrate-ctl upgrade

-Upgrade instance to a newer or older version
+Upgrade Instance Deployments to a newer or older version

 ### Synopsis